Jayasree-PR/Shopping-Cart/README.md

 # Shopping-Cart

-Build a shopping cart using nodeJS, Express, MongoDB and HTML,CSS,Javascript
+In this project I have created a shopping cart using nodeJS, Express, MongoDB